kanbanyte/sepa/sqap/sqap.md

 #### Code
 * Must ensure that all code follows standards set out at the beginning of development.
-* Responsible for delegating tasks and workloads.
+* Responsible for delegating coding tasks and workloads.
 * Must ensure that code is being developed at an appropriate pace to ensure targets are met.

 #### Semantic Versioning